 Pathway to Achieving CMMC ComplianceWhat Is CMMC?

-The CMMC v1.02 was released in February 2020.
-The gist of the program is that an organization can get certified at one of five levels—from Level 1, Basic Cyber Hygiene, to Level 5, Advanced/Progressive.
-Each of the five levels has an increasing number of practices and processes that an organization must implement to be considered in compliance with that level.
+CMMC 2.0 was released in November 2021.
+The gist of the program is that an organization can get certified at one of three levels—from Level 1, Foundational, to Level 3, Expert.
+Each of the three levels has an increasing number of practices and processes that an organization must implement to be considered in compliance with that level.

 TalaTek has been recently cleared as a candidate C3PAO and will be approved to provide CMMC certification services once we undergo the proper training and certification ourselves.
-We are hoping to achieve these steps by late 2021, as soon as they are available to the candidate C3PAO population.
+We are hoping to achieve these steps by mid-late 2022.

 But just because there is currently no way to obtain a CMMC certification doesn’t mean your organization can’t start to prepare so you’ll be ready when it’s possible to apply for it.

-If your organization decides to focus on obtaining a Level 3 CMMC certification, having TalaTek perform a NIST 800-171 gap analysis is a great starting point to determine if you are meeting 110 out of the 130 required practices.
+If your organization decides to focus on obtaining a Level 2 CMMC 2.0 certification, having TalaTek perform a NIST 800-171 gap analysis is a great starting point to determine if you are meeting the required practices.

-TalaTek’s NIST 800-171/CMMC Advisory Services can accelerate your organization on the pathway to success.
-We can help you implement NIST 800-171 requirements, create the necessary documentation, and set yourself up for CMMC compliance.
+TalaTek’s NIST 800-171 advisory services can accelerate your organization on the pathway to success.
+We can help you implement NIST 800-171 requirements, create the necessary documentation, and set your organization up for CMMC 2.0 compliance.

 Click on the links above to learn more about TalaTek’s NIST 800-171 gap analysis and advisory services.